mfb2/gitpractice/README.md

 # Git Practice
 Hello.
-This is the git practice.  #allthethings.
+This is the git practice.

+Kittens are awesome.
+No really.